emelinemeline/emelinemeline.github.io/resume.md

 May 2019 (expected)
 :   **Master of Science in Computer Science**; New York University (Brooklyn, NY)

-    GPA: 4.0
+    GPA: 3.9

-   	Related coursework: Design and Analysis of Algoriths, Data Structures and Algorithms, Computer Architecture, Intro to Operating Systems
+    Related coursework: Design and Analysis of Algoriths, Data Structures and Algorithms, Computer Architecture, Operating Systems, Big Data

 May 2015
 :   **Bachelor of Science in Systems and Control Engineering**; Case Western Reserve University (Cleveland, OH)

     GPA: 3.35

     Involvement: Captain of Track and Field Team, Brother of APO, President of New Abolitionst Association

 Academic Projects
 --------------------